andynemzek/riotjs/doc/compiler.md

 ### TypeScript

-TypeScript adds type to JavaScript.
+TypeScript adds types to JavaScript.
 Use `--type typescript` to enable it:

 ``` sh
 # use TypeScript pre-processor